Gibson5s/Networking-Projects/README.md

 # NetworkingProject
-This repository is designated for simple to advanced-level networking projects for educational purposes.
+This repository is designated to demonstrate simple to advanced-level networking projects for educational purposes.